s-ol/magmon/README.md

 Magmon
 =========

+Laptops usually contain a little magnetic sensor (called the "lid switch") that is activated by a corresponding magnet when the lid is folded shut.
+With a magnetic implant this sensor can be triggered manually.
-*Magmon* is a small python tool that listens for keystrokes and lid-switch patterns, activated by tapping the lid-switch once.
+*Magmon* is a small python tool for detecting patterns from such interactions and keystrokes, activated by tapping the lid-switch once.
 It can be used to add little extra commands to trigger using magnetic implants.

 Usage